Why Are Anabolic Steroids Illegal?

 Dr George TouliatosDisclaimer: The following article is for educational purposes only and does not promote the use of illegal steroids.
 If you have any questions or concerns, Dr. Touliatos is currently available for consultation.

-Anabolic steroids however were once 100% legal to obtain, even in countries where they are now outlawed and banned by the FDA.
+Anabolic steroids, however, were once 100% legal to obtain, even in countries where they are now outlawed and banned by the FDA.

 Arnold Schwarzenegger once revealed that he acquired his steroid stack from his doctor, who would nonchalantly and regularly prescribe him Dianabol or Deca Durabolin to aid his bodybuilding efforts.